Resources

 Stimulants

 Stimulants increase alertness, attention, heart rate, and blood pressure.
-They include amphetamines, cocaine, methamphetamines, and prescription ADHD medications.
+They include amphetamines, methamphetamine, cocaine, and many prescription medications used to treat ADHD.

-Improper use of stimulants can lead to hostility, paranoia, psychotic symptoms, irregular heartbeat, heart failure, and seizures.
+Misuse of stimulants can lead to agitation, paranoia, psychotic symptoms, irregular heartbeat, cardiovascular complications, and seizures.

 Marijuana

-Marijuana is the most commonly used controlled substance in the United States.
-While legal for adults 21+ in New York State, it remains illegal for minors and carries significant health risks, particularly for young people whose brains are still developing.
+Marijuana is the most commonly used federally controlled substance in the United States.
+While legal for adults 21 and older in New York State, it remains illegal for minors and may pose particular risks to adolescents and young adults whose brains are still developing.

-Heavy cannabis use is associated with cognitive problems, increased risk of mental illness, and memory and learning difficulties.
-The earlier use begins, the greater the risk of lasting effects.
+Heavy cannabis use is associated with problems in attention, memory, learning, and cognitive functioning, as well as an increased risk of psychosis and other mental health problems in some individuals.
+Research suggests that the earlier cannabis use begins, the greater the risk of long-term adverse effects.

 For more information visit SAMHSA.gov.